Maps, legends, threads, and tapestries

 This work explores how expectations of gender and femininity shape the experience of autism in women—and how underdiagnosis and masking affect our mental health and sense of self.
 It examines the internal reality of living with autism and the external pressures of what society expects women with autism to be.

-More photos of the dress will be added here as the project evolves, including:
+More photos of the dress will be added here as the project evolves and future evolutions include:

 - STORIES: More stories and codesigning with people in workshops to describe their lived experiences